Optimal Control of a Mesoscopic Information Engine: C. Measurement Policy

 \subsection{The Informational Cost Function}

-As derived in SM.A, the mathematical decoupling of the Bellman equation isolates the informational cost into a standalone minimization (Eq.~\ref{eq:bellman_decoupled}).
-The variance penalty extracted during the stochastic measurement update is $\frac{1}{2}P_n(\Sigma^- - \Sigma^+)$.
+As derived in SM.A, the mathematical decoupling of the Bellman equation isolates the informational cost into the standalone minimization shown in Eq.~\ref{eq:bellman_decoupled}.
+The average over the posterior mean - $\mathbb{E}_{\mu^+}[\cdot]$ - shown in Eq.~\ref{eq:expectation_mu_plus} brings out the additional term $\frac{1}{2}P_n(\Sigma^- - \Sigma^+)$.

 By defining the thermodynamic energy bonus as $A_n = -P_n / 2$, this term becomes: